First cohomologies of affine, Virasoro and lattice vertex operator algebras: Abstract

 \section{Abstract}

-In this paper we study the first cohomologies for the following three examples of vertex operator algebras: (i) the simple affine VOA associated to a simple Lie algebra with positive integral level; (ii) the Virasoro VOA corresponding to minimal models; (iii) the lattice VOA associated to a positive definite even lattice.
-We prove that in all these cases, the first cohomology $H^1(V, W)$ are given by the zero-mode derivations when $W$ is any $V$-module with an $\N$-grading (not necessarily by the operator $L(0)$).
+In this paper we study the first cohomologies for the following three examples of vertex operator algebras: (i) the simple affine VOA associated with a simple Lie algebra with positive integral level; (ii) the Virasoro VOA corresponding to minimal models; and (iii) the lattice VOA assoicated with a positive definite even lattice.
+We prove that in all these cases, the first cohomology $H^1(V, W)$ consists of zero-mode derivations for every $\N$-graded $V$-module $W$ (where the grading is not necessarily given by the $L(0)$ operator).
 This agrees with the conjecture made by Yi-Zhi Huang and the author in 2018.
-For negative energy representations of Virasoro VOA, the same conclusion holds when $W$ is $L(0)$-graded with lowest weight greater or equal to $-3$.
-Relationship between the first cohomology of the VOA and that of the associated Zhu's algebra is also discussed.
+The relationship between the first cohomology of the VOA and that of the associated Zhu's algebra is also discussed.